Cornell Sr. Research Engineer & NASA Post Doctoral Fellow

 ![]() Subsurface Science and Search for Life in Ocean Worlds Fig 1.
 Conceptual diagram of the SSSLOW payload.
 (A life detection package concept for future sub-surface missions to “Ocean Worlds” such as Europa and Enceladus.) | ![]() Vertical Entry Robot for Navigating Europa (VERNE) Mission and System Design Fig 2.
 VERNE concept of operations for drilling through Europa’s the ice shell. |

 Description: Europa is a moon of Jupiter with a thick ice shell overlying a large liquid ocean.
-VERNE is a NASA funded mission concept to melt through the ice shell of Europa in order to search for life in its interior.
+VERNE is a NASA funded concept study for a mission to melt through the ice shell of Europa in order to search for life in its interior.

 Contributions: Co-led a team of 21 scientists and engineers developing a conceptual life detection science payload for the VERNE melt probe.
-Team surveyed state-of-the-art life detection technologies from ocean, earth, and space science.
+Team surveyed state-of-the-art technologies for life detection (microscopic imaging, raman spectroscopy, mass spectrometry, nanopore genomic sequencing, ion-selective electrodes) and sample handling.
+Evaluated techniques from ocean, earth, and space science.

-Outcomes: The team developed a conceptual Europa sub-surface life detection package, integrating multiple scientific instruments.
+Outcomes: The team developed ‘Subsurface Science and Search for Life in Ocean Worlds’ (SSSLOW) a concept payload, with a novel architecture that performs sequential measurements on liquid samples with increasing detail.
 Defined critical science objectives, leveraged existing technological capabilities, and identified areas for needing further development.
 The team also developed a melt probe probe design and sub-surface mission architecture.

 Pingo Sub Terranean Aquifer Reconnaissance and Reconstruction (PINGO STARR)

 Description: Pingos are ice cored hills which exist on earth and potentially other planetary bodies.
-This NASA PSTAR (Planetary Science and Technology from Analog Research) project is investigating Pingos with ground penetrating radar, conductivity, and magnetotelluric techniques. - Pingo STARR Homepage
+This project investigated Pingos with several geophiscal instrumentation (ground penetrating radar - GPR, capacitavely coupled resistivity - CCR, and transient electromagnetics - TEM). - Pingo STARR Homepage

 Presentations: LPI 2021, journal publications in prep